-Though in the above cases we saw that Beta was greater than zero, however, there may be stocks that have negative betas.
-Theoretically, negative beta would mean that the stock moves in the opposite direction of the overall stock market.
-Though, these stocks are rate, but they do exist.
+Though in the above cases, we saw that Beta was greater than zero; however, there may be stocks that have negative betas.
+Theoretically, the negative beta would mean that the stock moves in the opposite direction of the overall stock market.
+Though these stocks are rate, they do exist.
 Many companies that are into gold investing can have negative betas because gold and stock markets move in the opposite direction.
-International companies may also have negative beta as their business maynot be directly linked to the domestic economy.
+International companies may also have negative beta as their business may not be directly linked to the domestic economy.

 If you are curious to see some examples of Negative Beta Stocks, here is the process through which you can hunt for negative beta stocks.

 You may choose the sector/industry of your choice.
 I have picked up Gold (Basic Materials)